tock/elf2tab/README.md

 # elf2tab

-Tool to create Tock Application Binaries from ELF files.
+A compiler from ELF to TAB, using the [Tock Binary Format](https://github.com/tock/tock/blob/master/doc/Compilation.md#tock-binary-format).